-- 3. Developments adjoining public open spaces should arrange main building facades and entrances to face the open space. - 4.
-Well-designed buildings should be appropriate to their location and context.
-This may include innovative and contemporary design solutions provided they positively enhance the character and local distinctiveness. - 5.
-High quality design should be demonstrated by providing a report showing how the scheme is in accordance with the Design Codes applicable for that location and type of development as set out in the Cossall Design Guidance and Codes 2022, (excluding householder extensions). - 6.
+- 4. Well-designed buildings should be appropriate to their location and context.
+This may include innovative and contemporary design solutions provided they positively enhance the character and local distinctiveness. - High quality design should be demonstrated by providing a report showing how the scheme is in accordance with the Design Codes applicable for that location and type of development as set out in the Cossall Design Guidance and Codes 2022, (excluding householder extensions). - 6.
 Innovative approaches to the construction of low carbon homes which demonstrate sustainable use of resources and high energy efficiency levels will be supported where they are appropriate to their location and context.
-This will include a consideration of the siting and location to maximise passive solar gain and a water efficient design (110 litres per person per day unless it can be demonstrated that this is not feasible). - 7.
-The retrofit of heritage properties/assets will be permitted to reduce energy demand and to generate renewable energy where appropriate, providing it safeguards heritage assets.
+This will include a consideration of the siting and location to maximise passive solar gain and a water efficient design (110 litres per person per day unless it can be demonstrated that this is not feasible). - The retrofit of heritage properties/assets will be permitted to reduce energy demand and to generate renewable energy where appropriate, providing it safeguards heritage assets.